Dazcam/Bioinformatics-tutorials/pages/SRA_2_fastq.md

 The cluster parameters I set for this are `#$ -pe smp 8`, `#$ -l h_vmem=5G` so thats 40Gs of memory allocated in total for the fastq file conversion.

 ***

+### Quick check to see if SRA files are **actually** type specifed in repo

+On occasion files uploaded to the SRA repo will be annotated incorrectly, i.e. the will say the are single ended when in fact the are paired ended.
+It may not be immediately obvious that this has occured so you can do a check sanity check by running this short bash script.

+~~bash
+#!bin/bash

+srr="SRR1234567.sra"
+numLines=$(fastq-dump -X 1 -Z --split-spot $srr | wc -l)
+if [ $numLines -eq 4 ]
+then
+  echo "$srr is single-end"
+else
+  echo "$srr is paired-end"
+fi
+~~

+This will run one spot (takes milliseconds) and quickly tell you if the SRA file is single or paired ended.
+See [here](https://www.biostars.org/p/139422/) for more info/options.

+***